Eliot Ness: Archive

-The Western Reserve Historical Society houses additional Ness papers, including a scrapbook (1928–1936); copies of newspaper clippings (1935–1950); a typewritten manuscript detailing Ness's career in Chicago; and miscellaneous papers, including a report on the Fidelity Check Corporation and Guaranty Paper, of which Ness was president.
+The Western Reserve Historical Society houses additional Ness papers, including a scrapbook (1928–1936); copies of newspaper clippings (1935–1950); a typewritten manuscript detailing Ness' career in Chicago; and miscellaneous papers, including a report on the Fidelity Check Corporation and Guaranty Paper, of which Ness was president.

 Art, entertainment, and media

-Numerous media works have been developed based on Eliot Ness's life and the legend surrounding his work in Chicago.
-The first of these resulted in Ness's last years in collaboration with Oscar Fraley in writing the book The Untouchables (1957), which was published after Ness's death and went on to sell 1.5 million copies.
+Numerous media works have been developed based on Eliot Ness' life and the legend surrounding his work in Chicago.
+The first of these resulted in Ness' last years in collaboration with Oscar Fraley in writing the book The Untouchables (1957), which was published after Ness' death and went on to sell 1.5 million copies.
 Although the historical veracity of this book has been questioned, later research suggests that it is broadly accurate.
 A 21-page manuscript that Ness wrote for the book is housed in the archives of the Western Reserve Historical Society in Cleveland, Ohio.